Overview

 🔗 Example of saving a file to disk

-Example demonstrating how to save files directly to disk
+An example demonstrating how to save files directly to disk

 🔗 Example of working with sessions

-Using the session functionality in JavaScript scrapers
+Using session functionality in JavaScript parsers

 🔗 Example of saving data in a session